 A fierce advocate for the language services professions, in 2019 she helped form CoPTIC, the Coalition of Practicing Translators and Interpreters of California.
 CoPTIC led a successful, constituent-driven advocacy campaign to regain the right of professional interpreters and translators in California to work as independent contractors in the wake of 2019's AB 5 legislation.
-She currently serves on the American Translators Association Advocacy Committee.
+She was a member of the American Translators Association Advocacy Committee in 2021.

 Katharine is a licensed trainer and lead creator and co-author of The Indigenous Interpreter® training program.
 She is co-author, licensed trainer and trainer of trainers for and The Community Interpreter® International.
 Katharine is also co-author on the upcoming textbooks The Remote Interpreter® and The Educational Interpreter®, all published through Cross-Cultural Communications.

 She taught for the Glendon College Masters of Conference Interpreting for 7 years and is currently an instructor for the UMASS Amherst Translation and Interpreting Certificate Program.
 She has authored multiple curricula and training programs for clients such as Kaiser Permanente, the Federal Bureau of Investigation, and the Department of Defense.

 Katharine is former president of the California Healthcare Interpreting Association (2006-2008) and is a founding member of the American Association of Interpreters and Translators in Education (AAITE.ORG).

 Katharine is a frequent speaker at conferences and professional events.
 She has an MA in Translation and Interpretation from the Middlebury Institute of International Studies.